Obstructed defecation: Anal stenosis

 Anal stenosis (also termed anal stricture) is narrowing of the anal canal.
 According to one report, 88% of cases develop after by hemorrhoidectomy.
 However, overall it is a rare complication of hemorrhoidectomy (less than 1.5%).
 Removal of too much anoderm and hemorrhoidal rectal mucosa during this procedure causes scarring and progressive narrowing.
 Other types of surgical procedure for recurrent anal fissures, abscesses and anal fistulae may cause anal stenosis.
-Other causes include Crohn’s disease, radiotherapy, removal of perianal skin lesions e.g. in Paget disease or Bowen disease, tuberculosis, actinomycosis, lymphogranuloma, anal and rectal cancers and developmental abnormalities of the anus.
+Other causes include Crohn's disease, radiotherapy, removal of perianal skin lesions e.g. in Paget disease or Bowen disease, tuberculosis, actinomycosis, lymphogranuloma, anal and rectal cancers and developmental abnormalities of the anus.
 Some authors describe a "muscular" type of anal stenosis (i.e. a functional disorder).
 Functional anal stenosis disappears under anesthesia, whereas true anal stenosis does not.
 The main symptoms of anal stenosis are difficult evacuation of stool, narrow stools, painful defecation, need for self-digitation to achieve defecation, bleeding from anal tears, and constipation.

+Other anatomic defects

+Abnormalities in the rectal wall occur with descent of the pelvic floor and pelvic organ prolapse.
+With increasing descent, the rectum assumes one of 3 possible configurations: internal rectal intussusception (most common), S-shaped rectum or corkscrew rectum.
+Sometimes internal rectal intussusception exists in combination with S-shaped rectum or corkscrew rectum.
+Which configuration the rectum ends up in is likely related to several factors: the original position of the rectum, the amount of redundancy of the sigmoid colon (see: dolichosigmoid colon), position of other pelvic organs, laxity of perirectal fascia, and any fixed points resulting from previous surgeries.

+Both S-shaped rectum and Corkscrew rectum result from abnormal lateral bending or spiral coiling of the colon.
+These configurations give similar symptoms (but corkscrew rectum is more likely to be symptomatic).
+Typically such patients complain of defecation urgency and frequent bowel movements, but only small fecal pellets are passed leaving a sensation of incomplete evacuation.
+During defecation patients may need to support the perineum on both sides, or evacuate fecal pellets from the rectum with a finger.
+There may be post defecation incontinence.
+These rectal wall abnormalities may be an important missed cause of obstructed defecation.
+S-shaped rectum and corkscrew rectum are both treated in the same way.

+During surgery anatomic defects in the sigmoid colon are sometimes observed in patients with ODS, such as acute bends which are stuck laterally (to one side of) or in front of the rectum.
+Many such defects may arise after hysterectomy because surgical adhesions in the pelvis may occur with scarring after the surgery.

+Without treatment, over time the patient needs to strain more, or use digitations more.
+This slowly leads to worsening of the anatomic defects.
+For example, the bends in the bowel may become more acute, and therefore cause greater symptoms.